Things You Can't Miss at the Berlin Wall

 How to get there

-Due to its location in the heart of Berlin you will find numerous ways to get to the museum.
+Due to its location in the heart of Berlin, you will find numerous ways to get to the museum.
 For example, Warschauer Straße station is a 12-minute walk away and is one of the best connected stations in the city centre.

-Getting to the station is easy: you can take the Berlin Underground (lines U1 and U3); the city tram (line M10); or the bus system (lines 248, 347, N1, S5).
+Getting to the station is very easy: you can take the Berlin Underground (lines U1 and U3), the city tram (line M10) or the bus system (lines 248, 347, N1, S5).

-• Price: Access is free for all.
+• Price: Admission is free for everyone.

-• Opening hours: Open to the public Monday to Friday from 10am to 6.30pm.
+• Opening hours: Open to the public Monday to Friday from 10 a.m. to 6.30 p.m.

 • Duration: 40 minutes is usually enough time to visit this attraction.